-External ear surgery usually involves surgery of the outer ear, either following trauma or to correct congenital problems such as prominent ears or a deformed or absent ear.
+Otoplasty, also known as cosmetic ear surgery, usually involves surgery of the outer ear, either following trauma or to correct congenital problems such as prominent ears or a deformed or absent ear.
 Ear surgery to correct hearing or inner ear problems is done by ear, nose, and throat (ENT) surgeons.

+Otoplasty surgery or "ear pinning" is a procedure to correct prominent ears.
 Prominent ears in children can be psychological painful as children with this condition often suffer from teasing and self-consciousness.
-Otoplasty surgery ("ear pinning") is a procedure to correct prominent ears

 Many newborns' ears look prominent but most of these will correct on their own by one week of age.
 If a newborn's ears still look prominent at that point, special molding splints or taping can be used.
 It is thought that the maternal estrogen present in a baby after birth makes the ear cartilage more pliable and the ear softer, so application of tape or a splint can permanently change the shape of the ear.
 This will often lessen the prominence of the outer ear, frequently preventing the need for future otoplastic surgery.
 That effect starts to wear off soon after birth, so it works best if started within the first 5-7 days after birth and is reserved for babies less than 6 months old.